BunmiOlakanmi/belly_button_diversity_visualization/Supplemental/README.md

 1. Pull all the file from this Github repository.
 2. Open the index.html with a live server from Visual Studio Code.
 This renders the index.html file containing the visualizations.
 3. Explore the visualization using the dropdown list on the dashboard.
+  a.
+For example, when you select a sample using the dropdownlist, you are able to view
+      -  sample metadata, i.e., an individual's demographic information.
+      -  the top 10 OTUs found in that individual on a horizontal bar
+      -  a bubble chart that displays each sample
+      -  a guage chart that plots the weekly washing frequency of the individual.
+      -
+  b.
+The plots are updated any time that a new sample is selected.

 ##### Files in Folder
 1.  index.html file is used to render the dashboard on a webpage.